lpmatos/dummy-port-scanner/README.md

 This will give you access to the code on your **local machine**.

+## ➤ Important Note

+**This tool is for educational and ethical practices only.
+The developers are not responsible if the tool is misused by an individual.**

 ## ➤ Installation <a name = "installation"></a>

 ```bash